10 Things You Must Do in Melbourne

 10. Eat at Queen Victoria’s Market

-Like I mentioned earlier, it’s compulsory that you eat while you’re in city; they’ve won awards for their coffee and their food.
+Like I mentioned earlier, it’s compulsory that you eat while you’re in Melbourne, as they’ve won awards for their coffee and their food.

 The views alone from the market will put you in a luminescent trance.